rhysd/hgrep/README.md

 done
 ```

-It works fine but batgrep is more optimized for this usage.
+It works fine but hgrep is more optimized for this usage.

 - When the matches are near enough, the lines are printed in one snippet.
 - Performance is better than running `bat` process per matched line.
+- hgrep computes efficient context lines based on some heuristics.
-- batgrep is available where ShellScript is unavailable (e.g. PowerShell).
+- hgrep is available where ShellScript is unavailable (e.g. PowerShell).

 ### Fuzzy finder like `fzf` with `bat` preview window